dagoch/vrixd_examples/README.md

 ### Set up your Node server

 * On your computer, install node.js.
-The code uses the socket.io and node-simple-router libraries.
+Then cd into the node-server directory of this project and type "npm install".
+This will install the libraries the server code depends on.

 ### Set up your Unity project